CliMA/ClimaArtifacts/README.md

 that folder, where `AAAAAA` is the name of your artifact.
 It should print `/groups/esm/ClimaArtifacts/artifacts/AAAAAA`, where `AAAAAA` is the folder you just uploaded.

+#### What is a _undownloadable_ artifact?
+Why do we need them?

+`ClimaArtifacts` treats small and big files differently.

+Small files are uploaded to network-accessible location.
+When a package using these artifacts is registered, these files are also mirror by the Julia storage servers.
+Users automatically obtain the artifact upon package instantiation (if not lazy) or when first used (if lazy).
+When the artifact is obtained, its integrity is also verified by computing a cryptographic hash and check it against a known value.

+Many of the above-described features that small files easy to use and worry-free, become a problem for large files:
+1. Mirroring large files on the Julia servers is not an acceptable use of shared resources;
+2. Automatically download large files greatly increases the instantiation time;
+3. Computing cryptographic hashes for large files can take a long time.

+In addition to this, we do not want to hide the location of the large files and we want to let users pick the location.
+This is because home directories might have limited storage space, and more generally users might want to decide where to save large files.
+This is especially on clusters, where homes are small and groups might decide to save the input files in folders shared across users.

 #### How to upload on the Caltech Box?